Our Team

 “Muskrat” (he/him)

 Luke joined Learning Outside in summer 2021, working as an Assistant Instructor in nearly every camp offered that summer!
-He returned to work a second summer season at Learning Outside in 2022 and is now an Assistant Instructor in our Adventurers, Trailblazers, Explorers and Pathfinders After School Nature Clubs.
+He returned to work a second summer season at Learning Outside in 2022 and is now a Lead Instructor in our Adventurers, Trailblazers, Explorers and Pathfinders After School Nature Clubs.
 Luke loves spending time outside, connecting with nature, working in gardens, and spending time with animals.
 He also loves spending time with children and brings a very grounding energy to his work with children.
 Growing up, Luke spent many summers attending Camp Celo and later went on to work there, creating memorable experiences in nature for campers.
 Luke values the relationships he builds with children and takes great care to connect with each child on a personal level.

 • Sarah Hurwitz